vinceskahan/v5wiki/sdr-rpi-recipe.md

 ## What do you need?

-The prices are US$ as of January 2019.
-I have seen the temperature sensors on sale at Walmart for as little as $5 each.

 | cost | description | example model | source |
 |---|---|---|---|
 | $20 | USB SDR | NooElec | https://www.amazon.com/NooElec-NESDR-Mini-Compatible-Packages/dp/B009U7WZCA/ |